Peterkn2001/ATtiny-Programmer/README.md

 1k Resistor in 0805 package | 1
 10uf 5v or more radial lead Electrolytic Capacitor| 1
 6x6mm momentary tactile through-hole switch | 1
+18-Pin ZIF IDP Socket (see notes below) | 1
 15-pin 0.1" headers (Optional) | 2
-18-Pin ZIF IDP Socket | 1
 8-pin 0.1" PCB mount ribbon cable header (Optional)| 1

+Notes
+Only 8 pins are used on the ZIF Socket.
+These lever-operated Zero Insertion Force sockets are commonly only available in 14 pins or greater, with the 16 pin version being very common.
+A 14 pin version coud be substituted if desired.

-Note, the 15-pin 0.1" headers are not needed if you solder the Nano directly to the PCB (Not reccomended)
+The 15-pin 0.1" headers are not needed if you solder the Nano directly to the PCB (Not reccomended)

 The 8-pin 0.1" PCB mount ribbon cable header is only needed if you wish to connect a programming clip to allow SMD or through-hole devices to be programmed in-situ